royaltm/spectrusty-tutorial/step5.md

 }
 ```

-We will be changing it's implementation though, that's for sure.
-But instead of implementing it for different types of `ZxSpectrum` we'll make a single generic implementation using an intermediate trait.
+Nevertheless, it has to be reimplemented.
+But instead of doing it for each `ZxSpectrum` type, let's write a single implementation using an intermediate:

 ```rust
 type SerialKeypad128 = SerialKeypad<VFrameTs<Ula128VidFrame>>;